Metropolitan-Council/MetroGIS-Aggregation/Readme.md

 Upload County datasets to be aggegated into MetroGIS Regional Datasets

 ## Requirements
-Python 3.x\
+* Python 3.x
-ArcGIS Pro - "arcgis" Python module requires running on a client with ArcGIS Pro\
-all other python modules are standard
+* ArcGIS Pro - "arcgis" Python module requires running on a client with ArcGIS Pro All other python modules are standard

 ## Instructions
 ### 1) Edit config.ini file